 Does everyone meeting the minimum requirements receive an interview?

 Not all students who make timely application to the program and meet the minimum qualifications receive interviews.
-Due to high number of applicants, Radiography program Admissions Committees may elect to interview only 3 times as many students as they may accept at each facility.
-In those instances, the students with the highest educational background points (pointed earned by adding GPA and Coursework totals) will be offered interviews.
+Due to high number of applicants, the program may elect to interview only 3 times as many students as can be accepted at each facility.
+In those instances, the students with the highest educational background points (pointed earned by adding GPA (ACT) and Coursework totals) will be offered interviews.
 Students who do not receive interviews will be notified either by email or postal mail.

 Who conducts the interviews and where are they held?